 System Classification

-To determine the extent of qualification operations the systems are classified in categories depending on their complicity and the criticality on its intended use.
+To determine the extent of qualification the systems are classified into categories depending on their complexity and the criticality on its intended use.

 Group A includes the simplest standards devices and instruments such as magnetic stirrer or vortex mixer which are used without measurement capability.
 Their handling is simple and self-explanatory.
 The quality of product and process will not be affected by this category and therefore qualification activities require only the basics.

 Group B includes instruments which are more complex and provide a measurement capability or a condition that may affect a measurement, for example a pH meter and oven or incubator.
 These instruments may have firmware but are not software-controlled.
-The extend of qualification activities depends on criticality regarding critical quality attributes (CQA) and critical process parameters (CPP) which is to be analyzed by a risk assessment.
+The extent of qualification activities depends on criticality regarding critical quality attributes (CQAs) and critical process parameters (CPPs) which shall be analyzed by a risk assessment.

 Group C includes complex analytical instruments with software-controlled measurements and analysis such as HPLC, mass spectrometer or flow cytometer.
 This category requires the highest quality standards.
-Their qualification is demanding and labor-intensive.
-It also includes the computerized software validation (CSV) which is even more elaborate and demanding.
+Their qualification is elaborate and labor-intensive.
+It also includes the computerized software validation (CSV) which is even more challenging and demanding.

 Instrument Calibration